 Ski Les Houches!

-For experienced skiers, Les Houches is all about Kandahar.
+For experienced skiers, Les Houches, at the tail end of the Chamonix Valley is all about Kandahar.

 This is world class stuff.

-There’s only one black run at Les Houches and this World Cup Downhill Piste is their signature run.
-Skiers with the Mont Blanc Unlimited Ski Pass can access this fantastic ski region.
-We regard this pass as the best value of skiing in france.
+The one and only black piste at Les Houches is the signature run for the World Cup Downhill Grand Slalom.
+Skiers with the Mont Blanc Unlimited Ski Pass can access this fantastic Chamonix ski region.
+We regard this pass as the best value for skiing in france.

 Ski Les Houches: The Kandahar